methodpark/zephyr-model-based-testing/README.md

 When running the model checker, it requires a `*.cfg` file, which assigns values to model parameters and tells the model checker which properties to check.
-If no config file is passed explicitly, TLC2 will use the configuration with the same basename as the spec (e.g. `Semaphores.cfg` for `Semaphores.tla`).
+If no config file is passed explicitly, TLC will use the configuration with the same basename as the spec (e.g. `Semaphores.cfg` for `Semaphores.tla`).

 In order to generate a trace from a model, we need to configure the model checker to